tari-labs/tari-university/src/cryptography/trustless-recursive-zkproofs/mainreport.md

 - due to proof strings attached to all previous messages, any node $j$ can verify any intermediate state of the computation and propagate a new message $m_j$ with its proof string $\pi_j$ attached to it.

-It now becomes clear how recursive proof composition accomplishes blockchain scalability.
+It now becomes clear how recursive proofs composition accomplishes blockchain scalability.
 Any new node can take advantage of IVC and a PCD to succinctly verify the current state of the blockchain without concern about the chain's historical integrity.